McDegens-DAO/mcstatus/README.md

   return;
 }

-// otherwise if finalized, do more stuff below. console.log("Doing more stuff!");
+// otherwise if finalized, do more stuff. console.log("Doing more stuff!");

 ```